MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 [!INCLUDE [Chat with your data](../includes/chat-with-data.md)]

+## Configure resources

+> [!IMPORTANT]
+> You must have the necessary permissions to add role assignments in your Azure subscription.
+Granting permissions by role assignment is only allowed by the Owner of the specific Azure resources.
+You might need to ask your Azure subscription owner (who might be your IT admin) to complete this section for you.

+In order for the resources you're about to deploy to work correctly, you need to configure them with the correct permissions.
+This work is done in the Azure portal.

+You'll configure three separate resources: the Azure AI Search service, the Azure OpenAI service, and the Azure Blob storage for your workspaceblobstore.

+Find each of these services:

+1. In the
 ## Deploy your web app

 Once you're satisfied with the experience in Azure AI Foundry portal, you can deploy the model as a standalone web application.